atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 'I
 204 .
 \
-“fortunate change may happen in our “affairs, and unite our persons as firmly “as our hearts.”
+“fortunate change may happen in our “affairs, and unite our persons as firmly “as our hearts."
 Poor Fanny, almost lost in love, quite lost to herself, without a fingk friend to advise her, at length murmured out her consent to wait for him, upon his bosom.
 •: Lumley, charmed at having So far gained upon her, and being well assured that she could not always resist both lots 9